wunderwuzzi23/Offensive-BPF/README.md

+This repo contains various ebpf resources, tools and scripts I created while learning more about the BPF technology.

 # Offensive BPF

 Over the last few years eBPF has gained a lot of traction in the Linux community and beyond.